Competition

 (2) Subject to Article 45,

-the person shall be guilty of an offence and liable to imprisonment for a term of
+the person commits an offence and is liable to imprisonment for a term of 2

-2 years and to a fine, if he or she discloses the information without the
+years and to a fine, if they disclose the information without the consent of

-consent of the person to whom it relates and, where paragraph (1)(b)
+the person to whom it relates and, where paragraph (1)(b) applies, the

 (3) Paragraph (2) does